 If that’s the case, men who are living with this sexual challenge can take immediate action to help remedy this problem by taking vitamin D supplements.

-Could vitamin D deficiency be causing your erectile dysfunction?
+Can a vitamin D deficiency cause erectile dysfunction?

 Vitamin D deficiency and insufficiency are common around the world.
 Deficiency of vitamin D (levels of 20 ng/mL or lower) has been reported in more than 80 percent of some adult populations.
 The Vitamin D Council recommends a level of 40 to 80 ng/mL as healthy.
 If you are experiencing erectile dysfunction, you should talk to your doctor about having a blood test to determine your vitamin D levels.